ROWAN LEGAL

 In the case of an employment relationship with a foreign aspect (i.e. in the event that the employer´s and the employee´s nationality is different), the law applied would be determined based on the rules of international private law.
 Under the Regulation of the European Parliament and Council EC no. 593/2008 on the law applicable to contractual obligations (Rome I), an individual employment contract is governed by the law chosen by the parties.
 Such a choice of jurisdiction may not, however, have the result of depriving an employee of the protection afforded to him by provisions that cannot be derogated from him/her by agreement under the law that would have been applicable in the absence of the choice.
 In the absence of any choice of law, a contract shall be governed:

-• by the law of the country in which or, failing that, from which the employee habitually carries out his/her work in performance of the contract;
+• by the law of the country in which or, failing that, from which the employee habitually carries out his/her work in performance of the contract; and

-• by the law of the country where the place of business through which the employee was engaged is situated;
+• by the law of the country where the place of business through which the employee was engaged is situated.

 Where it appears from the circumstances as a whole that the contract is more closely connected with a country other than that indicated above, the law of that other country shall apply.